-22. If all or any portion of taxes remains unpaid on July 2 of the year levied, the unpaid portion accrues interest at ten percent (10%) per annum, compounded annually.
+22. If all or any portion of taxes remains unpaid after July 2 of the year levied, the unpaid portion accrues interest at fifteen percent (15%) per year.

 Application of Payments

 23. Payments for taxes must be credited by the tax administrator first, to taxes, including interest, from previous taxation years, second, to a penalty added in the current taxation year, and third, to unpaid taxes for the current taxation year.